anxkhn/azure-ai-900-exam-prep/questions.md

 The solution will use a custom model.
 Which Azure Cognitive Services service should you use?

-1. Custom Vision
+A.  Custom Vision
-2. Form Recognizer
+B.  Form Recognizer
-3. Face
+C.  Face
-4. Computer Vision
+D.  Computer Vision

 **Answer(s):** A